aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/03-mlops-components-platform.md

     ```

 Make sure that the Polyaxonfiles for the jobs and services that requires
-your service account credentials have the following configurations:
+your service account credentials have the following configurations
+(these snippets are included in the rendered Polyaxonfiles
+by default):

 ```yaml
 ...